Relations with national, European and international institutions and advocacy actions

 Collaboration with European trade associations continued on these issues, which saw the participation of Intesa Sanpaolo experts in the thematic working groups that defined the industry's positions on the main European initiatives in the digital field.

-The Group is monitoring the second level legislation of the regulation on the DORA-Digital Operational Resilience Act, which is part of the broader "Digital Finance" package and which aims to make the financial sector more resilient to cyber risks.
-The Group is continuing to play its role within the Public-Private Partnership on Cybersecurity, supported by the European Commission, through its membership of ECSO - European Cyber Security Organization to develop innovative European cybersecurity solutions.
+The Group is monitoring the second level legislation of the regulation on the DORA-Digital Operational Resilience Act, which is part of the broader "Digital Finance" package and which aims to make the financial sector more resilient to cyber risks and the policies and strategies of the new European Commission on the security issues.

 Regarding the establishment of a European digital identity framework, the Group participates in the activities of the European Union pilot project for testing the European Digital Identity Wallet (EDIW) for payment purposes.